pvjm09/AWS-Bedrock-LLMServerlessApp/README.md

 # AWS-Bedrock-LLMServerlessApp
-LLM app using AWS Bedrock
+LLM app using AWS Bedrock ( credits : www.learn.deeplearning.ai)
 ## Over all  use case:

 A typical use case where in a user calls into the customer service for specific issues that he/she is facing needs an help : To address this use case in a